MaximHelio/MaximHelio.github.io/index.md

 ## 👋 Introduction

 I’m originally from [Gwangju, South Korea](https://en.wikipedia.org/wiki/Gwangju).
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a [software developer](./assets/Portfolio.pdf) in Seoul for three years.
-I moved to the U.S. at my partner’s urging and started a Ph.D. somewhat tentatively; luckily and happily, I’ve been a lot engaged with the research itself.\\
+I moved to the U.S. at my partner’s urging and started a Ph.D. somewhat tentatively; luckily and happily, I’m increasingly captivated by the research itself.\\
 Beyond research, I'm really into the Aerospace industry ✈️ (but not quite up to Cosmology).
-My life mottos are *Quantity leads to quality* and *Fake it till you make it*.\\
+My life mottos are *Quantity leads to quality* and *Fake it till you make it*, as my respected professor, [Micheline](https://scholar.google.com/citations?user=I18VXOEAAAAJ&hl=en), reminded me again\\
 In my free time, I enjoy:
 - **Building** — anything from the ground up (e.g. food, furniture, websites/ios apps/automatic programs)
 - **Reading** — classical literature from China and Japan (e.g. 聊齋志異, 紅樓夢, 羅生門)